Highbury College is celebrating better results than they achieved in 2019

-Highbury College, which has now merged with the City of Portsmouth College, is celebrating a 95.6 percent pass rate with 43.6 percent high grades and 70.2 percent graded A*-C, which are better results than in 2019.
+The Highbury campus of The City of Portsmouth College is celebrating a 95.6 percent pass rate with 43.6 percent high grades and 70.2 percent graded A*-C, which are better results than in 2019.

 This is the first year since the pandemic that a cohort of students have been examined under normal conditions and in many cases these students never got the chance to sit GCSE exams, meaning these were their first.